We offer "Introduction to CTH - A Shock Physics Analysis Package" twice yearly in Albuquerque.

-The next four day CTH training class is scheduled at Sandia for December 9-12, 2013.
-The cost is $864.
-The class will be held in room 3400A on the third floor of the IPOC building (Innovation Parkway Office Center) which is at the extreme southern end of Eubank Blvd on 1611 Innovation Parkway SE, Albuquerque 87123.
+The next four day CTH training class is scheduled at Sandia for June 4-7, 2018.
+The class will be held in room 3400A/B on the third floor of the IPOC building (Innovation Parkway Office Center) which is at the extreme southern end of Eubank Blvd on 1611 Innovation Parkway SE, Albuquerque 87123.
 We will be providing computers on site for the training.
 You will be allowed to bring any electronics into the class (laptops, cell phones, blackberries, etc.) and you can have a non-Sandia laptop with you but you won’t be allowed to connect it to our network.

 Approximate Course schedule

 We plan to start the class at 8:00 AM each day.
 Lectures will finish by 5:00 all days except the last day, when we will finish by 2:30 for those of you wanting to catch afternoon flights.

 1st day: CTH overview, Problem setup, Beginning problem execution

 2nd day: Finish problem execution, Introduction to Spymaster, Example problem.

 3rd day: Introduction to Shock Physics and Strength Modeling (guest lectures), Introduction to Adaptive Mesh Refinement